NEW RULES FOR FOOD SAFETY LOOK SET TO SURPRISE ALL

 His seminar, “Have we had our chips (not to mention our toast, biscuits, breakfast cereals, crisps and coffee)?”, was livestreamed and is also available on the Rothamsted YouTube channel.

-Acrylamide is not a natural ingredient of food; Halford describes it as a “processing contaminant” that is produced from asparagine (in its free, soluble form as an amino acid, not incorporated into proteins) and the sugars, glucose, fructose and maltose.
+Acrylamide is not a natural ingredient of food; Halford describes it as a “processing contaminant” that is produced from asparagine (in its free, soluble form as an amino acid, not incorporated into proteins) and from the sugars, glucose, fructose and maltose.

 The chemical accumulates in a wide range of popular and staple processed foods that have been cooked above 120 Celsius, notably through baking, frying or roasting.
 And Halford is keen to see greater awareness of the issue.
+He hopes new guidance on EU regulations will enable researchers to genetically engineer wheat to remove asparagine, see "Edits, mutations and GM".

 In 2013, some research showed that a high acrylamide diet in pregnant women could affect baby development.
 One author of that study even compared the risk to that of smoking.
 Halford was not impressed; the research sample was too small to justify such an alarming conclusion, he recalls.
 But he was not surprised; the real problem is the degree of uncertainty, he says.